mkingopng/go-ref-lights/notes.md

       updates via broadcast.
     - Referee Actions + State Updates → A referee gives a lift decision → The state updates correctly.
     - broadcast_integration_test.go
     - auth_integration_test.go
     - page_integration_test.go
     - position_integration_tst.go
     - api_integration_test.go

-    -
+#  Test Upgrades

-2. Smoke tests
+1. Smoke tests
-3. Load tests
+2. Load tests (K6)
-4. update precommit hooks
+3. update precommit hooks
     - golangci-lint (code quality)
     - gofmt (formatting)
     - govet (detect common issues)
     - prettier for frontend parts (if applicable)

-5. CI/CD: Automate tests and deploys via GitHub Actions.
+4. CI/CD: Automate tests and deploys via GitHub Actions.
     - Run unit tests.
     - Run integration tests.
     - Run smoke tests.
     - Deploy if all pass.

-6. improved formatting
+5. improved formatting

-7. admin page
+6. admin page

-8. logout from anywhere
+7. logout from anywhere

-9. reset meet state
+8. reset meet state
+9. sudo page

 ---

-# testing
+# Improvements and bugs

-1. when testing at the gym, only center would scan correctly.
-When scanning left or right, the  referee position did not render correctly.
-I repeated this many times on multiple devices.
-However when i repeat the process at home on 2 different computers it works fine.
-I have no idea why this might be the case

-2. When a referee is in position, if they look at another page or app on their phone, it can cause the health check to fail.
+1. When a referee is in position, if they look at another page or app on their phone, it can cause the health check to fail.
 Ideally, the healthy connection should be maintained regardless of what the user does on their phone, as long as the browser window is open.
 However, if, for